mitja/llamatunnel/README.md

 While you can theoretically use the `--region` option to specify the region to which the tunnel connects, the only available value is `us` which routes all connections through data centers in the United States.

-When you omit this option or leave it empty you connect to the global region.
-So in effect, you cannot control in which region to run the tunnels, except for the global region or the us region.
+When you don't select this option or leave it empty you will connect to Cloudflare's global region.
+Thus, in effect, you cannot control in which region your tunnel will run, except for the global region or the us region.

 Reference: [Cloudflare Tunnel Run Parameters](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/configure-tunnels/tunnel-run-parameters/#region)